bending456/Macrophage/pages/user_guides/InPython/calculation/calculation.md

 ---
 title: Calculation in Detail
-nav_order: 4
+nav_order: 2
+parent: Colaboratory
-parent: User Guides
+grand_parent: User Guides
 ---

 # What is in **utilities.py**?